appdotnet/api-spec/content/docs/resources/file/index.md

         <tr>
             <td><code>file_token</code></td>
             <td>string</td>
-            <td>[Optional.]
-A token that can be used to modify a File.
+            <td>[Optional] A token that can be used to modify a File.
 Only present upon creation time, if a write file token was specified when fetching this file or if you have the files scope.
 Please see the section on <a href="#file_authorization">File authorization</a> for more information.</td>
         </tr>
         <tr>
             <td><code>file_token_read</code></td>
             <td>string</td>
-            <td>[Optional.]
-A token that can be used to access a File.
-Only present when a file is marked public or if a read token was specified when fetching this File.
+            <td>[Optional] A token that can be used to access a File.
+Only present when <code>public</code> is <code>true</code> or if a read token was specified when fetching this File.
 Please see the section on <a href="#file_authorization">File authorization</a> for more information.</td>
         </tr>
         <tr>
             <td><code>id</code></td>